-Your veterinarian's office invites all types of pets from opening to closing, day in and day out.
-Some pets are well-trained by their owners and never leave their side, but many are not.
-They wander about the waiting area or even the examining room sniffing to see what they can find to play with or chew on.
+Your veterinarian's office has all types of pets walking through its doors each day, from the second the hospital opens, to the moment it closes.
+Some pets are well-trained and never leave their owner’s side.
+There are others, however, that wander the waiting or examining rooms, sniffing for something to play with or chew on.
+Cables and wires within the office are potentially an attractive nuisance to these pets.
 That's why it's so important to manage cables and wires wisely.
 Here are some pointers to create a safe vet's office for everyone.

-If other wires or cables are present in the waiting area, be sure to hide them well so animals won’t be tempted.
-Use products such as medium-to-heavy capacity cord covers and organizers to firmly secure wires and power cords to the floor or walls in the waiting area.
+Are there other types of wires or cables within the waiting area?
+These should be well hidden from pets and to avoid trip hazards.
+Choose secure cable cover to keep wires and cords fastened to the floor or wall of the waiting area.
 Rubber Ducts are great for this.
-They cover wires and cables inconspicuously and lay flat on the floor to prevent tripping or chewing.
+They cover wires and cables inconspicuously and lay flat to prevent chewing or tripping.

 Other Great Products for Cable Protection in a Veterinarian's Office Include: